 Gravity Generator 2 of 5

-Which has more pull: a lecture or a cocktail party?
-The cocktail party, of course.
+Which has more pull to you: a promotional event or a party?
+The party, of course.

 In our social age, brands need to stop giving speeches and start hosting parties.

 You can go where the party is already happening, like Facebook, Instagram or LinkedIn.
-Or you can throw your own party by creating an original platform.
+Or you can throw a party by creating a platform of your own.

-Regardless of location, remember the pull is ultimately a result of how people connect with each other, not with you.
+Regardless of location, remember the quality and amount of gravity are ultimately a result of how people connect with each other, not with you.

 Here are some ways to tap the power of peer connections.